Capturing sets of ordinals by normal ultrapowers: The capturing property at the least measurable cardinal

 \section{The capturing property at the least measurable cardinal}

 In this section we will give a proof of our second main theorem.
-Our argument owes a lot to Cummings' original proof of theorem~\ref{thm:CummingsCP} and to the forcing machinery introduced by Apter and Shelah.
+Our argument owes a lot to Cummings' original proof of \cref{thm:CummingsCP} and to the forcing machinery introduced by Apter and Shelah.
 Nevertheless, we shall strive to give a mostly self-contained account, especially with regard to the forcing notions used.

-Let us first explain why we cannot simply use the proof from theorem~\ref{thm:CummingsCP} and afterwards make \(\kappa\) into the least measurable cardinal just by applying the standard methods of destroying measurable cardinals, such as iterated Prikry forcing or adding nonreflecting stationary sets.
+Let us first explain why we cannot simply use the proof from \cref{thm:CummingsCP} and afterwards make \(\kappa\) into the least measurable cardinal just by applying the standard methods of destroying measurable cardinals, such as iterated Prikry forcing or adding nonreflecting stationary sets.
 In his argument, Cummings starts with a \((\kappa,\kappa^{++})\)-extender embedding, lifts it through a certain iteration of Cohen forcings (which will, among other things, ensure that \(2^\kappa>\kappa^+\), a necessary condition as we explained), and concludes that the lifted embedding \(j\colon V[G]\to M[j(G)]\) is in fact equal to the ultrapower by some normal measure on \(\kappa\) and \(M[j(G)]\) captures all the subsets of \(\kappa^+\) in the extension.
 One would now hope to be able to lift this new embedding further, through any of the usual forcings which would make \(\kappa\) into the least measurable cardinal.
-However, this strategy can only hope to work if \(\kappa\) is not measurable in \(M[j(G)]\); otherwise the measurability of \(\kappa\) would have to be destroyed over \(M[j(G)]\), and there is enough agreement between \(V[G]\) and \(M[j(G)]\) that \(\kappa\) would necessarily be nonmeasurable in the extension of \(V[G]\) as well.
-Since \(\kappa\) is very much measurable in \(M[j(G)]\) after the forcing done by Cummings, a different approach is necessary.
+However, for this strategy to work, we should somehow ensure that \(\kappa\) is not measurable in \(M[j(G)]\).
+Otherwise lifting the embedding through any of the usual forcing iterations to destroy all the measurables below \(\kappa\) over \(V[G]\) would require us to also destroy the measurability of \(\kappa\) over \(M[j(G)]\).
+But if we did that and maintained the capturing property at the same time, there would be enough agreement between the extensions of \(V[G]\) and \(M[j(G)]\) that \(\kappa\) would necessarily be nonmeasurable in the extension of \(V[G]\) as well.
+All this is to say that, since \(\kappa\) is very much measurable in \(M[j(G)]\) after the forcing done by Cummings, a different approach is necessary.

 Instead of first forcing the capturing property and then making \(\kappa\) into the least measurable, the solution is to destroy all the measurable cardinals below \(\kappa\) and blow up \(2^\kappa\) at the same time.
 The tools to make this approach work are due to Apter and Shelah~\cite{ApterShelah1997:MenasResultBestPossible, ApterShelah1997:OnStrongEqualityBetweenSupercompactnessStrongCompactness}.